ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Pricing for GRS
 {: #pricing-GRS}

 Part numbers are used for calculating the cost of GRS based on the storage tier that is associated with the primary volume.
 For more information, see [Pricing for Global Replication Services (GRS)](/docs/power-iaas?topic=power-iaas-pricing-ibm-data-center#price-grs).

+## Performance and I/O considerations for GRS
+{: #performance-IO-time}

+To maintain the required performance and predictable I/O response times when you use GRS, it is best to limit each volume group to 30 volumes or fewer.
+As the number of replicated volumes grows, the storage system must coordinate a consistent set of changes across all volumes.
+The more volumes involved in this coordination, the greater the impact on response times.
+This additional synchronization can introduce latency and affect application responsiveness.

+The ideal number of volumes depends on your workload characteristics, including the operating system, I/O intensity, and the tolerance of your environment for increased response times.

 ## {{site.data.keyword.powerSys_notm}} regions that support GRS